 The Music2LINK program is an intergenerational-based program which pairs junior and senior high school students with senior care centre residents experiencing dementia over the school year to engage through the medium of music.
 Music has been shown to assist with present moment orientation, which will support persons living with dementia to more easily engage in uplifting activities with their student friends.
 Music based activities, self-care, and dementia care knowledge will also be offered to family and friends through monthly Care Partner events.

 Opening Minds through Art (OMA) is an evidence-based art therapy program for people living with dementia.
-This initiative will bring OMA to rural central Alberta and expand the capacity of those working with dementia clients who live in the community as well as provide new volunteer opportunities to youth in our community.
-Training facilitators for OMA will allow the Rimbey community to be able to share successes in surrounding communities.
+This initiative will bring OMA to rural central Alberta is a program for dementia clients who live in the community.
+This program will provide new volunteer opportunities in our community by connecting a volunteer with a Dementia client/artist one on one.
+The trained facilitators for OMA Jamie Coston and Tresa Lowe will lead the program facilitating the creation of art and social connections.

 Our goal is to support people living with dementia and their care partners by increasing community involvement and reducing stigma.
 By understanding of the barriers and factors leading to isolation, we will increase awareness, provide information, and develop strategies with the community to create and maintain inclusive and welcoming dementia-friendly environments.
 Through volunteer connections, people living with dementia and their care partners will be engaged in design, delivery, and evaluation to ensure their unique needs and insights are reflected in activities and lead project development.

 The Dinner Club supports vulnerable seniors, particular those living with dementia and their caregivers, by providing social interaction, educational opportunities and entertainment, as well as respite for caregivers, by gathering over a home-cooked meal.